 The mission of the School Services Program is to provide a continuum of student centered supports and interventions that allow students with mental health challenges to be successful student learners.
 With a focus on prevention and early intervention, the goal of school services is the promotion of wellness for all students in their educational, family and community environments.
-School Services include Behavioral Consultation, Behavioral Intervention, School Based Clinicians, and Alternative School Programming.
+School Services include Behavioral Consultation, Behavior Specialists, Behavioral Intervention, School Based Clinicians, Case Management, and Alternative School Programming.

-- Behavioral Consultation is a new addition to our School Services program menu of services.
-We are now able to provide individualized behavioral consultation to schools for identified students or classrooms. - Behavioral Intervention provides highly individualized programs for youth and their families living with significant emotional and behavioral disorders in the school setting.
-Often youth who receive these services are at risk of hospitalization or of being placed in a residential program.
-Through the use of Behavioral Consultation, a trained Behavioral Interventionist and Clinical Case Manager in conjunction with a close collaboration with the educational team, the majority of youth are able to maintain their placement in their homes, school and community. - School Based Clinicians provide mental health treatment to students, as well as education and support to school staff within the schools.
-School Based Clinicians are integrated into the school team and are able to provide daily supports to youth struggling with emotional and behavioral disorders.
+- Behavioral Consultation provides individualized behavioral consultation to schools for identified students or classrooms. - Behavior Specialists offer Behavior Consultation and support services to an identified group of students within a school environment, as well as education and support to school staff within the schools.
+Behavior Specialists are integrated into the school team and are able to provide daily supports to youth struggling with emotional and behavioral disorders from a behavioral lens.
+Staff also assist the school with the implementation of a PBIS/ school wide behavioral management system. - Behavioral Intervention provides highly individualized programs for youth and their families living with significant emotional and behavioral disorders in the school setting.
+Often youth who receive these services are at risk of alternative school placements or more restrictive environments.
+Through the use of Behavioral consultation, a trained Behavioral Interventionist works in close collaboration with the educational team, and the majority of youth are able to maintain their placement in their homes, school and community. - Classroom Case Managers provide clinical case management services to an identified group of students within a school environment.
+The case manager provides daily supports to youth, can act as a liaison between school staff and student's families, as well as helping students and families to access local resources. - School Based Clinicians provide mental health treatment to students, as well as education and support to school staff within the schools.
+School Based Clinicians are integrated into the school team and are able to provide daily supports to youth struggling with emotional and behavioral disorders from a clinical lens.